RelevanceAI/relevanceai/README.md

 This library contains all the endpoints for the RelevanceAI API and gives you access to the latest vector-based technology on the market.

-Get your free API key: https://development.qualitative-cloud.pages.dev/login
+Get your free API key: https://cloud.relevance.ai/sdk/api/

 # Main Features

 The most in-demand features of the library include:
-- Quick vector search on Big Data
+- Quick vector search on large amounts of data
 - Vector Clustering
 - Transformers encoding for text and images
 - Multi-vector search